Want to fall in love with Oaxaca as much as I did?

 Another charming and historic neighborhood to wander around in is Jalatlaco.
 Just like Xochimilco Barrio, the streets here are also covered with cobblestones and lined with colorful cafes, restaurants, hotels, and street art.

 Is Oaxaca safe?
-I was in Oaxaca for 3 weeks and felt safe walking around during the day and in the early evening alone.
-However, according to ex-pats on a Oaxaca Facebook group, there have been cases of people getting mugged late at night around the historic center.
+I was in Oaxaca for 3 weeks in 2021 and over 2 months in 2024.
+I felt safe walking around during the day and in the early evening alone.
+However, according to ex-pats on a Oaxaca Facebook group I joined, there have been cases of people getting mugged late at night in the southeastern part of hte historic center.
 There was one story of 2 guys leaving a bar late at night, being hustled into separate taxis, and then robbed, beaten, and abandoned somewhere in the countryside.

 - OPEN: 9:30 AM – 3:00 pm